-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.3 All (new) production locations are required to sign and return the questionnaire with the Code of Labour Practices before first bulk orders are placed.
-2nd years + member and no new production locations selected The CoLP is the foundation of all work between production locations and brands, and the first step in developing a commitment to improvements.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.3 All (new) production locations are required to sign and return the questionnaire with the Code of Labour Practices before first bulk orders are placed.
+No The CoLP is the foundation of all work between production locations and brands, and the first step in developing a commitment to improvements.
 Signed CoLPs are on file.
-N/A 2 0
+0 2 0